AriFordsham/GHCWiki/Developing-Hadrian.md

 * **Direct Output**: All files created by a rule that are the target of the rule or are direct dependencies of other rules.
 * **Vital Dependency**: a subset of direct dependencies that excludes files whose *existence* have no affect on the vital output (i.e. cache files of external tools).
 * **Vital Output**: a subset of direct outputs that are the target of the current rule or are vital dependencies of any rule.
+* **Indicating Dependencies**: A subset of the direct dependencies such that "a change in the indicating dependencies implies a *possible* change in vital output" or more accurately "the only way the vital output could possibly change is if the indicating dependencies have
+    ```
+    change in the vital output -> change in the indicating dependencies
+    ```
+    Or equivalently:
+    ```
+    no change in the indicating dependencies -> no change in the vital output
+    ```
-* **Shallow Dependency**: A subset of the direct dependencies such that: *no change in the shallow dependencies -> no change in the vital output*.
-This set is not unique (the direct dependencies are trivially a set of shallow dependencies), but we try to define this as a minimal (or close to minimal) set.
-With respect to a rule for a haskell object file X.o, the shallow dependencies are the source file X.hs and interface files Y.hi (or Y.hi-boot) for all modules Y imported by X (see [makefile-dependencies](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/separate_compilation.html#makefile-dependencies)).
+    This set is not unique (the direct dependencies are trivially a set of indicating dependencies), but we try to define this as a minimal (or close to minimal) set.
+With respect to a rule for a haskell object file X.o, the indicating dependencies are the source file X.hs and interface files Y.hi (or Y.hi-boot) for all modules Y imported by X (see [makefile-dependencies](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/separate_compilation.html#makefile-dependencies)).
 These are the dependencies of X.o as reported by `ghc -M X.hs`.
-Note that ghc reads some transitively imported module's .hi files, but those files are deep dependencies as ghc guarantees that the shallow .hi dependencies (directly imported modules) will change if the deep .hi dependencies (transitively imported modules) change.
+Note that ghc reads some transitively imported module's .hi files, but those files are non-indicating dependencies as ghc guarantees that the indicating .hi dependencies (directly imported modules) will change if the non-indicating .hi dependencies (transitively imported modules) change.
-* **Deep Dependency**: The direct dependencies minus the shallow dependencies.
-With respect to a rule for a haskell object file X.o, the deep dependencies are all hi/hi-boot files required by ghc to build X.o excluding direct dependencies.
+* **Non-indicating Dependencies**: The direct dependencies minus the indicating dependencies.
+With respect to a rule for a haskell object file X.o, the non-indicating dependencies are all hi/hi-boot files required by ghc to build X.o excluding direct dependencies.
 This is a subset of modules transitively imported by X. These dependencies are NOT reported by `ghc -M X.hs`

 Properties:
-* Shallow Dependency ∪ Deep Dependency = Direct Dependency
+* Indicating Dependency ∪ Non-indicating Dependency = Direct Dependency
-* Shallow Dependency ⊆ Vital Dependency ⊆ Direct Dependency
+* Indicating Dependency ⊆ Vital Dependency ⊆ Direct Dependency
 * Vital Output ⊆ Direct Output

 Consider this scenario: